alexsmirnov/obsidian-second-brain-mcp/README.md

 - Draft a detailed, step-by-step blueprint for building project from spec

 ### resources
-**NOTE: continue does not understand templates, so resource name should contain all information** **resouce name left as is in prompt, so it should not confuse llm**
-- extract url content as markdown
-- full documentation about libraries, preferable from llms-full.txt
 - complete project structure and content, created by `CodeWeawer` or `Repomix`

 ### tools
-- web search, using `serper` or
+- web search, using `serper` and `tivily` APIs.
+One parameter `query`
-- web search results with summary, by `perplexity.io`
+- web search results with summary, by `perplexity.io`.
+First parameter `query`, second is level of research:  `SIMPLE`, `DETAIL`, and `DEEP`
-- find missed tests
-- run unit tests and collect errors
+- Retrivial Augmented Generation search in markdown files.
+For the query search string, return content that may contain answers.
+Optional parameter is starting folder
+- Manipulate Files in Obsidian Vault, location from `VAULT` environment variable:
+    - get list of files and subfolders in folder
+    - get file content by path.
+    - rename or move Obsidian note, update [[Wikilinks]] references if needed.
+2 parameters: old and new locations